All Episodes

 And the Republicans need to get the handle back on that for what it is.

-It's a defunding of your Social Security benefits uh payments uh that took place last year, and what they want to do is reestablish it because it doesn't make sense to defund something that's underfunded.
+And what they want to do is reestablish it because it doesn't make sense to defund something that's underfunded.

-And and Mark, thank you.
+And Mark, thank you.

-And like a lot of other calls and a lot of other members of Congress who are making that very same point, this is what I guess Carl Rove meant and what some others mean when they say we're going to lose this battle.
+And like a lot of other calls and a lot of other members of Congress who are making that very same point, this is what I guess Karl Rove meant and what some others mean when they say we're going to lose this battle.

-And we and we can nuance it and spin it and explain it and be right all day long, and yet people are going to go, dude, it's a tax increase.
+And we can nuance it and spin it and explain it and be right all day long.

 So we are left with a decision to make.

-And uh again, maybe I'm just energized by my chat with uh Jeb Henseling earlier who said um do the right thing and let the chips fall where well that's my words, do the right thing, let the chips fall fall where they may.
+And again, maybe I'm just energized by my chat with Jeb Hensling earlier who said, do the right thing and let the chips fall where they may, well, that's my words.

-Um I don't think you'll ever do wrong.
+I don't think you'll ever be wrong.

 1-800-282-2882.